ctorgalson/ansible-loops/README.md

 # Ansible Loops

-This repository uses a simple Vagrantfile and a basic playbook to illustrate some of the types of loops available inside Ansible.
+This repository uses a simple Vagrantfile and a basic playbook to illustrate the use of some of the types of loops available inside Ansible.

 ## Getting started